chasevida/angular-browserify-gulp/README.md

 	$ gulp test				- runs all test files
 	$ gulp e2e  			- runs all tests via webdriver/selenium etc

-This gulp setup is taken from a cool [gulp starter](https://github.com/ArnaudRinquin/gulp-starter) by Dan Tello who wrote a great article on [working with Gulp](http://viget.com/extend/gulp-browserify-starter-faq).
-I've just modified it to my taste.

 Gulp is an awkward word to type, I suggest making an abbreviated alias.